How Businesses Can Tap Into MMS Messaging

 Managing MMS Messaging as Part of Unified Communications

 As with any form of communications, MMS messaging is a tool that could be integrated into unified communications systems.
 With unified communications, the wired and wireless worlds can be combined, adding a seamless experience to both collaboration and customer-facing communications.
 Mobile unified communications is even more important for businesses who are aware of the bring your own device (BYOD) trend.
 From marketing to direct sales and support, mobile connectivity is the way of the future.
 Those businesses that integrate the different means of communication are best poised to succeed.

 8x8's Virtual Office is a unified communications solution that combines a company's messaging, video conference, and voice call efforts and capabilities into one simple interface.
 8x8's tools help companies reach out to customers and enable collaboration across multiple channels, but more importantly, Virtual Office provides a single point of managing the process.
 Employees can have transparency into previous communications efforts with customers and can track the entire customer lifecycle from one dashboard.
 This ability is crucial as communications options increase over the future.
 With voice calls, video chat, and messaging, it's possible for the process to become chaotic and disconnected.
 8x8's Virtual Office brings all of these efforts together as one unified approach toward customer experience and collaboration.

 Collaboration is key to the success of any business.
 Whether you are using the Virtual Office Mobile app or the 8x8 Virtual Office desktop app, 8x8 makes collaboration quick and simple.
-Call 1-866-559-0512 or fill out an online form to request a no-obligation quote from an 8x8 product specialist.
+Call 1-833-261-4429 or fill out the form below to request a no-obligation quote from an 8x8 product specialist.